Ceazor/SheepCoin/README.md

 * `penTheSheep()`
 This function will turn off the transfer restrictions after the cooldown has passed.
 * `eatSheep()`
-This function will burn SHEEP in any address except the LP and the SheepDOG.
+This function will burn SHEEP in any address except the SheepDOG.
 It can only be called by the WOLF NFTs

 🐺🐺🐺🐺🐺🐺🐺🐺🐺🐺🐺🐺🐺🐺🐺🐺🐺🐺🐺🐺

 The Wolf NFT has the power to EAT sheep.
 To get a wolf you need to feed it some SHEEP.
 The 1st WOLF costs 1 Sheep, then each WOLF there after is 1 more Sheep
-* Wolf 1 = 1 SHEEP
+* Wolf #1 = 1 SHEEP
-* Wolf 2 = 2 SHEEP
+* Wolf #2 = 2 SHEEP
-* Wolf 3 = 3 SHEEP
+* Wolf #3 = 3 SHEEP

-The Wolf NFT also costs 100 Gas Tokens.
-These tokens are sent to the breeder.
+The Wolf NFT also costs a number of Network Gas Tokens.
+T95% of these funds goto breeding more SHEEP (see below) 5% to the team..

 Wolf NFTs get hungry and can even starve to death, but they also do get full and grow.
 Wolf NFTS:
 * can eat once then they have to wait 24 hours to eat again
 * must eat at least once every week, to extend their life another week
-* eat more SHEEP each time they eat, 1st time 1 SHEEP, 2nd time 2 SHEEP, 3rd 3 SHEEP...
+* eat more SHEEP each time they eat, 1st time 1 SHEEP, 2nd time 2 SHEEP, 3rd 3 SHEEP...Up until a certain Maximum number.
-* can eat any SHEEP anywhere except in the LP, the Breeder, and the sheepDOG(see below)
+* can eat any SHEEP anywhere except in the Breeder, and the sheepDOG(see below)

 Sheep that are eaten are split 75 percent burnt and 25 percent to the Wolf NFT owner.